IBS Symptoms and Food To Avoid

 Stress and IBS

 The connection between the brain and the gut is well established, and many people affected by IBS say their symptoms become worse when they are experiencing stress and anxiety.
 Even people who don’t have IBS have experienced ‘butterflies’ in their stomach or feeling sick and needing to find a toilet urgently when they are nervous, anxious or stressed out.
 If you have IBS, however, you may find yourself trapped in a vicious circle: your symptoms cause stress, anxiety and even depression; meanwhile stress, anxiety and depression make your symptoms worse too.

-According to experts, as many as three in five people affected by IBS also experience a psychological symptoms such as anxiety or depression, with some believing that stress and anxiety trigger the release of chemicals that may affect your digestive system.
-It has also been found that people with IBS may have low serotonin levels, which can have an effect on mood.
-It’s also thought that many people with IBS have experienced some sort of emotional trauma or stressful event, typically during childhood.
+According to experts, as many as three in five people affected by IBS also experience psychological symptoms such as anxiety or depression, with some believing that stress and anxiety trigger the release of chemicals that may affect your digestive system.
+It’s also thought that many people with IBS have experienced some sort of emotional trauma or stressful event, typically during childhood (v).
 This may have played a part in the development of their symptoms or possibly made them more sensitive to stress and the discomfort of abdominal spasms.